Monika: Many trans women choose Thailand for their GRS procedures. Why did you decide on Australia instead?

 Prof. McCloskey: That’s true, he was.
 But he was also once a Democrat, supporting the Clintons and in favor of a woman’s right to choose abortion.
 So I think we have to conclude that he actually has no political convictions at all, and will go with whatever he thinks is popular.
 So he will not be a defense.
 His daughter is more supportive.

-Prof. McCloskey: I had to explore a lot of different looks, as though I were some 14-year old girl!
-I finally settled on sober but elegant clothing—-long tops, for example; blue jeans when I can.
+Prof. McCloskey: I had to explore a lot of different looks, as though I were some 14-year-old girl!
+I finally settled on sober but elegant clothing, long tops, for example; blue jeans when I can.
 For years after 1995, I would not wear pants!
-Now I don't get out of them.
+Now I don’t get out of them.

-Monika: What do you think about transgender beauty pageants?
+Monika: What is your opinion on transgender beauty pageants?

 Prof. McCloskey: Just what I think about non-trans beauty pageants: Ugh!